bthomas16/expo-stripe-purchase/README.md

 # Important Usage

 1. This component works best when returned as the primary component / view.
 Do not try to nest it within other components.
 2. Do not pass decimals into the component.
-Instead, pass numbers expecting the decimal to be in effect after 2 numbers (component will display this properly)
+Instead, pass numbers with the hundreth's place included.
 3. This is intended to be used as a full screen checkout page, if that is not your intended usage - you may need to clone this repo and fiddle with the webview yourself (webviews are difficult to use like this in my experience, please show me I am wrong)

 # Props